 Have you ever been stopped in your tracks by a color or pattern that just sang out to you?
 Wherever I am, no matter what I'm supposed to be doing, a shred of fabric, a worn painted door or a cracked and craggy stone can do that to me.

 Color has an emotional impact that is mysterious and powerful.
 It has become my language to express feelings and state of mind - things that are abstract by nature.
-As it happens, the power of color to evoke and reflect emotion is at the core of my work
+It is so often what attracts you to a piece of artwork.

-I practiced and studied art throughout my life - through college and career, through child-rearing and cross-country moves.
+I am a scientist-turned-artist, having practiced and studied art throughout my life.
 As an adult I returned to art school in Oakland, California to study glass blowing and metal-smithing.
 What's the common theme?
 Fire.
 Fire and overalls, to be honest.
 Because artwork is messy; it's physical, and it's exhilarating.

 Enter encaustic.
 Encaustic is a very old artistic medium of beeswax and natural damar resin.
 It is melted, pigment is mixed in, and I apply it in molten state to the surface of a wood panel.
 It must be applied in many thin layers and heated after every layer to ensure that it becomes a single cohesive piece.
 The layers of wax are carved and scraped, creating textures and revealing details buried beneath.
 The translucency of encaustic brings a liveliness and luster to art that is truly unlike any other.
 And I get to use my torch.